 By their nature, volcanoes are multi-hazard environments and we are working globally to develop methods and approaches that are transferable to other settings or other hazard types.

 One of the significant challenges when dealing with hazard and risk is scarce data and accounting for uncertainties.
 We are developing tools and approaches to help tackle this issue; for example, we are using expert elicitation, designing and populating event trees and developing novel approaches to identify volcano analogues.
-We are also developing tools to investigate and demonstrate uncertainties associated with modelling of volcanic processes (e.g. ash dispersal modelling).
+We are also developing tools to investigate and demonstrate uncertainties associated with modelling of volcanic processes (for example, ash dispersal modelling).

 Project examples